Getting Started

 It is possible to configure a topology entirely from configuration by loading a serialized version of the options and using the TopicTopology.FromOptions to create the topology.

-This allows loading topology configuration from Application configuration or any other sources.
-The options layer also provides support for source generated serializer options as part of TopologyOptionsSerializationContext.
+This allows loading the topology configuration from Application configuration or any other source.
+The options layer also provides support for source-generated serializer options as part of TopologyOptionsSerializationContext.

 The following snippet demonstrates raw deserialization of options and creating the topology from those options.
 Usage may vary depending on the usage cases.
 For more details how to load options in the generic host consolidate the options sample.